 If you’re someone who struggles to eat perishable foods in time, consider buying food that’s canned or frozen.

-Contrary to what you might think, food like frozen/canned fruits and veggies have the same amount of nutrients as fresh produce.
+Contrary to what you might think, foods like frozen/canned fruits and veggies have the same amount of nutrients as fresh produce.

-Buying frozen and canned food is one of the best ways to reduce food waste because they last for so much longer compared to buying fresh.
+Buying frozen and canned foods is one of the best ways to reduce food waste because they last for so much longer compared to buying fresh.

 20. Buy Smaller Portions